nikerla/vc-content/pages/blogs/news/2013-07-31-building-and-publishing-azure-solution-in-tfs-2010.md

 # Explanation of why it works

 In our solution we have several worker roles and web roles as part of the solution.
-With Azure SDK 2.0 and [TFS](http://en.wikipedia.org/wiki/Team_Foundation_Server).
+With Azure SDK 2.0 and <a href="http://en.wikipedia.org/wiki/Team_Foundation_Server" rel="nofollow">TFS</a>.
 Build all files including ServiceDefinition.csdef are copied to the single output directory.
 By default TFS Build includes `/m` flag which uses multiple threads (= number of cores) to build a solution.
 They can result in projects built in slightly different order and overwriting of the ServiceDefinition file, setting it to use a single thread resolve this issue.

 Hope this helps somebody, as I spent a day trying to troubleshoot this.